 - In Series 3, this lead to a Mass "Oh, Crap!" from everyone when Wyndham casually walks into the house and is completely unharmed!
 Followed by a further Oh, Crap! moment when he implies that many of the Old Ones no longer suffer this particular limitation.

 Wyndham: You don't live to be a thousand years old without learning a few tricks...

-- In the American version, a vampire can enter a house uninvited, but he starts burning and very quickly dies.
+- In the Being Human (US), a vampire can enter a house uninvited, but he starts burning and very quickly dies.
 On one occasion Bishop breaks into the trio's house and attacks them, and flees before suffering permanent harm.

 - This only applies if the location belongs to a living human (werewolves count).
 If the owner or resident of a location changes, the invitation lapses.
 On one occasion, someone arranges for a house to be legally sold while a whole bunch of vampires are trapped inside; the vampires no longer have a valid invitation to the house, and are all destroyed.

 - In Season 4, Kenny is able to enter the groups' home without an invitation because this is where he was "born", giving him apparently free access.

 - The limitation also applies in The Vampire Diaries.